deepmodeling/deepmd-kit/doc/model/train-energy-hessian.md

 # Fit energy Hessian

-To train a model that takes Hessian matrices, i.e., the second order derivates of energies w.r.t coordinates as input, you only need to prepare full hessian matrices and modify the `loss` section to define the Hessian-specific settings, keeping other sections the same as the normal energy model's input script.
+To train a model that takes Hessian matrices, i.e., the second order derivatives of energies w.r.t coordinates as input, you only need to prepare full Hessian matrices and modify the `loss` section to define the Hessian-specific settings, keeping other sections the same as the normal energy model's input script.

-Note that fitting energy Hessian is only supported in the **PyTorch** backend as for now.
+Note that fitting energy Hessians is only supported in the **PyTorch** backend as of now.

 ## Energy Hessian Loss

-If you want to train with Hessian, you are expected to add the start and limit prefactors of Hessian, i.e.,`start_pref_h` and `limit_pref_h` to the `loss` section in the `input.json`:
+If you want to train with Hessians, you are expected to add the start and limit prefactors of Hessians, i.e.,`start_pref_h` and `limit_pref_h` to the `loss` section in the `input.json`:

 ```json
     "loss": {